80+ Best Day of the Dead Food and Drink Recipes

 MEXICAN CHOCOLATE ICE CREAM

-Mexican chocolate ice cream is a colder spin on the traditional hot chocolate that’s used for Day of the Dead.
+I created this Mexican chocolate ice cream as a spin on the hot chocolate traditionally used for Day of the Dead.

 PASTEL DE MEMBRILLO (QUINCE AND CREAM CHEESE PASTRY)

-Fall fruits such as quince and guavas are often seen on Day of the Dead altars in Mexico, which is why I’ve added this quince puff pastry dessert to my list of Dia de los Muertos recipes!
+In Mexico, people like to add fall fruits such as quince and guavas on Day of the Dead altars, which is why I’ve added this quince puff pastry dessert to my list of Dia de los Muertos recipes!

 SUGAR SKULL BROWNIES